howaskew/Explore-OpenActive-data-with-R-code/README.md

 Ideally, the URL provided for an individual session takes a user directly to the booking page for that session.
 The simplifies the user journey of discovering and booking, reducing barriers and helping people get active.

+OpenActive also has a draft [controlled vocabulary for accessibility support](https://openactive.io/accessibility-support/), but not all providers use this.

 ```
 # Call an API endpoint